 Acute/Chronic Pain Care

-At Health-Fit Chiropractic & Sports Medicine we evaluate and treat all types of acute and chronic pain patients.
+At Health-Fit Chiropractic & Sports Recovery we evaluate and treat all types of acute and chronic pain patients.
 These pain patients include work related injuries, sports injuries, pain due to pregnancy, auto accidents and chronic pain syndromes.
 We utilize a combination of Chiropractic care, manual therapy, therapeutic modalities, exercise and advice to free you from your pain.

 What Is Acute Pain?

 Acute pain begins suddenly and is usually sharp in quality.
 It serves as a warning of disease or a threat to the body.
 Acute pain may be caused by many events or circumstances, including:

 - Auto Accidents

 - Work Related